How to Plan the Perfect Royal Wedding Viewing Party — Even with Just a Few Days to Spare!

 It’s the final countdown until Prince Harry and Meghan Markle‘s royal wedding.
 And with just three days to go, it’s not too late to plan an epic (and elegant!) royal wedding viewing party of your own.

-All you need is a great scone recipe, a couple of bottles of bubbly, a few party games and, of course, a television tuned in to one of the many stations that will be broadcasting Harry and Meghan’s nuptials.
+All you need is a great scone recipe, a couple of bottles of bubbly, a few party games (like our exclusive downloadable Royal Wedding Bingo cards!) and, of course, a television tuned in to one of the many stations that will be broadcasting Harry and Meghan’s nuptials.
 We spoke with Darcy Miller, editor-at-large of Martha Stewart Weddings, for her tips on how to plan the ultimate royal wedding viewing party.

 1. Set up a tea bar.